shirleytruffierblanc/PhoneNumberFilter_Program/README.md

 In order to verify you result in your terminal, you can execute the following command :

 ```
-cat file.txt
+cat resultphonenumberfilter.txt
 ```
-You don't need to creat the file.txt because it is created automaticaly when you lauch the program.
+You don't need to creat the resultphonenumberfilter.txt because it is created automaticaly when you lauch the program.

 The result is :
 ```